Albert Einstein once said:

 “Education is not the learning of facts, but the training of the mind to think.”

 You are confused.
 There are two different things.
-First one is “learning technology” (based on psychological and social-psychological research) which is helping to choose contents and goals to design teaching methods and environment for learning.
-All of this is needed, so that students can have better achievements.
-The other one is “delivery technology” which is necessary for providing an efficient and time-adjusted approach with those teaching methods and learning environment.
-They are both very important, but very different when it comes to their contribution to education.
-“Delivery technology” has an impact on costs and access to teaching and information.
-“Learning technology” allows having an impact on students achievements.
+The first one is “learning technology” (based on psychological and social-psychological research) which helps to choose contents and goals to design teaching methods and environments for learning.
+All of this is needed so that students can have better achievements.
+The other is “delivery technology,” which is necessary for providing an efficient and time-adjusted approach to teaching methods and learning environments.
+They are both essential but very different regarding their contribution to education.
+“Delivery technology” impacts costs and access to teaching and information.
+“Learning technology” allows having an impact on students’ achievements.

-Learning is no longer limited to pencil and paper, so why do we still wait for the test, only to see that the year from previous 3 to 6 generations is still there, so what we didn’t make any progress, not even to make a new question for the test?
-Or why do we still have to wait for a week to find out our results?
+Learning is no longer limited to pencil and paper, so why do we still wait for the test, only to see that the year from the previous 3 to 6 generations is still there, so what we didn’t make any progress, not even to make a new question for the test?
+Or why do we still have to wait a week to find our results?

 Of course, I had to look at it.
 You can order a demo to try it.
-The market for this is huge.
-I found that 93% of employers use this kind of software for online testing (such as YouTestMe, E-sec, Sakai, etc.) to either hire or recruit employees.
-So that means that if we leave school with zero knowledge about this, we have only 7% of companies in which we can be hired?
+The market for this is enormous.
+I found that 93% of employers use this kind of software for online testing (such as YouTestMe, E-sec, Sakai, etc.) to hire or recruit employees.
+So that means if we leave school with zero knowledge about this, we have only 7% of companies in which we can be hired?

 What do you get from it?
 GENERATION OF ZOMBIES?